Drinking at least one glass of low-sodium vegetable juice daily may help overweight dieters lose more weight.

 • Store it in the refrigerator until about 30 minutes prior to drinking, as vegetable juice is best consumed at room temperature.

-Though it does take some time to prepare fresh vegetable juice, the benefits you’ll receive will more than makeup for it.
+Thought it does take some time to prepare fresh vegetable juice, the benefits you’ll receive will more than make up for it.
 Many people enjoy juicing first thing in the morning, including myself, and it quickly becomes a normal, satisfying routine, just like brushing your teeth.